Jack & Jill Judging Criteria

 Judges Rank Each Couple

-Each judge ranks all couples from 1st to last.
-No ties allowed in individual judge rankings.
+Each judge independently ranks all couples from 1st to last.
+No ties allowed — every judge must assign each couple a unique placement.

 Find Majority Placement